csc-training/summerschool/gpu-hip/docs/05-multi-gpu.md

 * Driver associates a number for each available GPU device starting from 0
 * The functions `hipSetDevice()` and `omp_set_default_device()` are used for selecting the desired device for HIP and OpenMP, respectively
+  * Furthermore, in OpenMP, the `device()`-directive can be used to offload targets to specific devices without changing the default device

 # Device management